Want to get your hands dirty?

 - Directory distribution

 - Volunteering for projects such as Fresh Harvest Kits

-Time Commitment and Location: Serve a 2-year term and commit to an average of 5-10 hours per month which includes Board meetings, committee meetings, events, and fundraising.
+Time Commitment and Location: Serve a 2-year term and commit to an average of 5-10 hours per month which includes monthly Board meetings, being on a committee and participating in fundraising.

 HDFFA’s Fundraising Committee works with the Board and Staff to meet the fiscal needs of the organization.
 This includes meeting monthly, participating in our two mealkit fundraising events in the spring and fall (super fun!) and helping out with tabling events here and there.

 Member time-commitment: (Consistent)